 How to Choose and Use a Random Orbital Sander

-I have been sanding floors, decks, doors and dining tables for long enough to tell you the truth nobody at the tool counter wants to admit: the brand of random orbital sander on your bench matters far less than the grit ladder you climb with it.
-I have watched blokes spend $600 on a Festool ETS EC 150 and still leave swirl marks on a spotted gum coffee table because they jumped from 80-grit straight to 180.
-I have watched a $79 Ozito do beautiful work on a jarrah door because the owner went 80, then 120, then 180, and changed paper before it was glazed.
+I’ve been sanding floors, decks, doors and dining tables for long enough to tell you the truth nobody at the tool counter wants to admit: the brand of random orbital sander on your bench matters far less than the grit ladder you climb with it.
+I’ve watched blokes spend $600 on a Festool ETS EC 150 and still leave swirl marks on a spotted gum coffee table because they jumped from 80-grit straight to 180.
+I’ve watched a $79 Ozito do beautiful work on a jarrah door because the owner went 80, then 120, then 180, and changed paper before it glazed.
+My apprentice Jacob argued with me about this on his second week on the tools — he wanted to “save time” by skipping 120 on a refinish job.
+We sanded that table top three times before the swirl marks finally came out.
+Cheap lesson.
+So this guide is about technique first, machine second.
+The grit ladder is what separates a finish that looks like glass from one that catches the afternoon light and shows every circle.

 What you’ll need

-• A random orbital sander — 125 mm pad is the sweet spot for furniture and doors, 150 mm if you’re tackling decks or table tops
+• A random orbital sander — 125 mm pad is the sweet spot for furniture and doors, 150 mm if you’re tackling decks or large table tops

-• Open-coat aluminium oxide discs in 80, 120 and 180 grit (Festool Granat or Mirka Abranet — not the cheap “general purpose” multipack)
+• Open-coat aluminium oxide discs in 80, 120 and 180 grit (Festool Granat or Mirka Abranet — not the cheap general-purpose multipack)

 • A vacuum extraction hose, or at minimum the dust bag fitted and emptied every five minutes

-• P2 dust mask (P3 if you’re sanding old paint that might be lead-based — anything pre-1970)
+• A P2 dust mask (P3 if you’re sanding old paint that might be lead-based — anything pre-1970)

 • Safety glasses and earmuffs (a 5 mm orbital running for an hour will damage hearing)